 Summertime is mango season in Florida.
 Not only are they everywhere in the markets, but everyone either has a mango tree in their yard, or has a neighbor, friend or family member who does.
 At the office, staffers bring bagfuls of their perfumed bounty to share with their cubicle mates.
 Escape is futile.
 The question becomes, what to do with them?

 Personally, I enjoy a juicy mango on it’s own, slurping on a wedge while standing over the sink and using my teeth to scrape every last bit away from the skin and the pit.
 It’s not pretty, but it’s true.
-In a nod to decorum, there are other uses — mango salsas (delicious), mango sorbets and ice creams (heavenly) mango cakes.
-(Note to self – make more mango recipes).
+In a nod to decorum, there are other uses — mango salsas (delicious), mango sorbets and ice creams, (heavenly) mango cakes… They’re also delicious in savory dishes and salads.

 Then I thought, chutney.
 A mango chutney would be perfect with some grilled chicken breasts or pork chops.
 Going through my pantry, I found some golden raisins, red pepper flakes, and sweet curry powder.
 It was promising.
 There were lots of onions and red peppers in the fridge, too.
 A plan was forming in my head.